 The district's hiring procedures will comply with all federal and state laws, including laws prohibiting discrimination.
-The Lexington R-V School District is an equal opportunity employer and hires only citizens of the United States and persons who are legally authorized to work in the United States.
+All teachers and administrators must have valid certification to teach in Missouri schools.
+The district is an equal opportunity employer and hires only citizens of the United States and persons who are legally authorized to work in the United States.
 The Lexington R-V School District will enroll and actively participate in a federal work authorization program in accordance with law.